Jersey’s Better Life Index

 Find data and past reports

-Find past reports on our release calendar.
+Find all Jersey Better Life Index reports on our release calendar.

-You can find better life index data on the open data website.
+You can find Better Life Index data on the OpenData website.

 Data for OECD countries and partners is publicly available but subject to OECD copyright.
-National data is from multiple sources within the OECD data explorer (downloaded on 26/03/2024).
-Regional data is from the OECD regional well-being database (downloaded on 25/03/2024).
+National data is from multiple sources within the OECD data explorer (downloaded on 10 March 2026).
+Regional data is from the OECD regional well-being database (downloaded on 10 March 2026).

 Explore our statistics